-In the event of any provider additions/deletions/changes, please complete the Provider/Practitioner Notification Form, found in the forms section of the manual or on our website at www.azprioritycare.com.
+In the event of any provider additions/deletions/changes, please complete the appropriate forms, found on our website at https://azprioritycare.com/tools/.

 If you are adding a provider we will review your request consistent with our contracting policy.
 If a decision is made to add the provider, a credentialing application form will be mailed to you under separate cover.
 Please remember that providers are not payable by Arizona Priority Care until the credentialing process is completed and approval has been granted.